z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 :::caution
 Attributes provide a more straightforward configuration, but using them also tightens the bond between your application and Stashbox.
-If that's an issue for you, the same functionality is available on the *registration API* as [dependency binding](/docs/guides/service-resolution#dependency-binding).
+If you consider this an issue, the same functionality is available on the *registration API* as [dependency binding](/docs/guides/service-resolution#dependency-binding).
 :::

 ## Dependency binding